AndrewHYi/andrewhyi.github.io/about.md

 ## Contact

-I'm not currently looking for any additional work, but if you want to shoot me a message for whatever reason, the best place to reach me is at my email: [andrew.yi50@gmail.com](mailto:andrew.yi50@gmail.com)
+If you want to reach out, the best place to get in touch is my email: [andrew.yi50@gmail.com](mailto:andrew.yi50@gmail.com)